spsforks/QB64-Wiki/Relational-Operations.md

 If one string is identical to part of the other, [Less_Than](Less_Than) returns *false* if the left-hand side string is shorter than the right-hand side string, while [Greater_Than](Greater_Than) returns *true* if the left-hand side string is longer than the right-hand side string.
 For example, the expressions ("abc" [Less_Than](Less_Than) "abd") and ("abcdef" [Greater_Than](Greater_Than) "abc") both evaluate to *true*.
 Even [SPACE$](SPACE$) [ASCII](ASCII) character values are evaluated!

+## Example(s)
-*Example:* Shows that the left hand string sets the number of characters to evaluate when using > or < and are not equal when longer.
+ Shows that the left hand string sets the number of characters to evaluate when using > or < and are not equal when longer.

 ```vb